Firuz Shah Tughlaq: Conquest of Kangra

 Painting of Sultan Firuz Shah Tughlaq.
 Kept in the collection of the Raza Library Rampur.

 Firuz had received reports that the Rai of Kangra had raided his kingdom and plundered some of his districts, causing his march to Nagarkot.
 Whilst passing through the city of Sirhind, he built a canal connecting the Sarasvati River with the Markanda River and constructed a fort named Firuzpur.
 The Rai of Kangra secured himself in a fort at Nagarkot and taking advantage, the Sultan's army had plundered the country of Kangra and besieged the fort of the Rai for 6 months until he surrendered himself, but was permitted to retain his kingdom under the Fiefdom of Firuz.

-The Nurpur kingdom centred in Punjab and Himachal Pradesh under Kailas Pal (1353-1397), who ruled alongside Firuz Shah, had been noted as a great ally of the Tughlaq dynasty.
-It had been written that Tatar Khan, a Khorasani governor, had been defeated with his face slashed by Kailas Pal and was killed by the Gakhars upon his invasion of the Punjab, 5000 Mansabdar was gifted to him as a reward for this victory.
+The Nurpur kingdom centred in Punjab and Himachal Pradesh under Kailas Pal (1353-1397), who ruled alongside Firuz Shah, has been noted as a great ally of the Tughlaq dynasty.
+It has been written that Tatar Khan, a Khorasani governor, had been defeated with his face slashed by Kailas Pal and was killed by the Gakhars upon his invasion of the Punjab; 5000 Mansabdar was gifted to him as a reward for this victory.
 Kailas Pal is also stated to have constructed an irrigation channel from the Ravi River to Pathankot.
 The Nurpur kingdom supposedly converted to Islam during the reign of Firuz Shah according to records and Firuz had also converted the Chauhan Rajputs from Hinduism to Islam.

 Conquest of Thatta

 In 1362, Firuz Shah set for Thatta, modern day Sindh, with 90,000 horses and 480 elephants whilst collecting a large fleet of boats to accompany the army down the Indus River for his conquest.
-Firuz's horses suffered a great disease which wiped out three quarters of them and he decided to retreat to Gujarat to regain his strength and gather more horses.
+Firuz's horses suffered a great disease which wiped out three quarters of his force and he decided to retreat to Gujarat to regain his strength and gather more horses.
 During the retreat, his army lacked food and his soldiers began to starve, the situation further worsened after 'treacherous guides' had led them to where there was no fresh water, causing some of their executions which induced the rest of the guides to lead the army to the fertile plains of Gujarat.
-In 1363, Firuz, after re-strengthening his forces, continued his expedition launching a surprise assault on Thatta, which inclined the people who were tilling their lands to apply a scorched earth policy, destroying their fields and taking shelter in mud forts west of the Indus River.
+In 1363, Firuz, after re-strengthening his forces, continued his expedition launching a surprise assault on Thatta, which inclined the people who were tilling their lands to apply a scorched earth policy, destroying their fields and taking shelter in mud forts west of the Indus.
 Firuz dispatched two of his garrisons to cross the river and besiege the town but without much luck they were forced to retreat and gather more forces from Delhi.
 During this time the Delhi army reaped the crops from the conquered lands, replenishing food supplies whilst starving out the forces of Thatta causing the rulers to submit to Firuz with an annual tribute of 400,000 Tankas to be sent to Delhi.